mlaursen/react-md/packages/button/README.md

 <!-- PROPS_START -->
 ## Prop Types
 ### Button
+The `Button` component is used to create a clickable area within your application.
+It can be styled to be flat with the background, outlined, or contained.
+A contained button will include some elevation to help increase its visibility within the app.
+In addition, the button can be themed to either be clear, a default grey color, or to use the app's defined primary or secondary color.

+Buttons come in the form of text, icon, or text and icon together.
+It is recommended to use the text version when possible since it is less confusing for the user, but icons can be used if they are easy to understand and there is limited space.

+Another feature of the `Button` is that it can be conditionally rendered as a `<div>` instead of a `<button>` if you need to create a more advanced clickable area that has `<div>`s inside (it is considered invalid html to have a `<div>` within a `<button>`).
+This will make the div fully accessible to keyboard users and add the correct keyboard events.

 > Note: Required props will have an asterisk (*) after their name.